rsquaredacademy/yahoofinancer/cran-comments.md

 0 errors | 0 warnings | 1 note

+This is a re-submission.
+We have ensured that suggested packages are only used conditionally.
 There was 1 note about possibly invalid URL.